SherG/skeleventy2/site/blog/internet.md

 ---
 date: 2018-01-09
 title: Internet Service in Rural New Hampshire: A Real Challenge
-meta_description: What's behind New Hampshire's screwy electricity policies?
+meta_description: Getting good internet service may be your biggest challenge in moving to New Hampshire.
 post_image: https://res.cloudinary.com/icecloud7/image/upload/f_auto/v1572244536/ruralnh/view-from-cabin_sp0cuq.jpg
 image_alt:
-sub_heading: It's not the electric company's fault though.
+sub_heading: Getting good internet service may be your biggest challenge in moving to New Hampshire.
 tags:
-    - energy
+    - internet
     - blog
 ---